mucla/currency-converter/README.md

 A simple currency converter.
-Converts currently eur, usd, gdb, but is easily extendable.
+Currently converts eur, usd, gdb, but is easily extendable.
 The interface is a bit so-so.
 This converter was a task for the JYU course TIEA341 Functional programming.